-- ♦ What is the first part of the Mass? (the Introductory Rites) During this part, we get ready for the great action about to take place. - ♦ The two main parts are next the Liturgy of the Word and the Liturgy of the Eucharist.
-What is liturgy? (public worship) - In what main part of the Mass does God speak to us? (the Liturgy of the Word) - + During the Liturgy of the Eucharist and the Communion Rite, we join in Jesus' sacrifice to God our Father.
-God gives a gift to us.
-He gives us Jesus himself in Holy Communion. - The Concluding Rites are at the end of Mass.
+- What is the first part of the Mass? (the Introductory Rites) During this part, we get ready for the great action about to take place. - + The two main parts are nextthe Liturgy of the Word and the Liturgy of the Eucharist.
+What is liturgy? (public worship) - + In what main part of the Mass does God speak to us? (the Liturgy of the Word) - + During the Liturgy of the Eucharist, we join in Jesus' sacrifice to God our Father.
+The high point of the Liturgy of the Eucharist is the Eucharistic Prayer.
+During this prayer of thanksgiving, the bread and wine are consecrated and become the Body and Blood of Jesus Christ. - + In the Communion Rite, we receive Holy Communion. - · We end the celebration of the Mass with the Concluding Rites.